-Date: September 29, 2017.
+Date: December 22, 2021.

-$2000\ Mathematics\ Subject\ Classification.\ 55P43,\ 55N35.$
+2000 Mathematics Subject Classification.
+55P43, 55N35.

 Key words and phrases.
-Commutative ring spectra, $E{\infty}$ -structures on ring spectra, obstruction theory, units of ring spectra, Thom spectra, topological Hochschild homology, topological André-Quillen homology, étale maps, descent.
+Commutative ring spectra, E{∞} -structures on ring spectra, obstruction theory, units of ring spectra, Thom spectra, topological Hochschild homology, topological André-Quillen homology, étale maps, descent.

-Quite often, however, the spectra that we like are constructed in a synthetic way: You have some commutative ring spectrum R and you kill a regular sequence of elements in its graded commutative ring of homotopy groups, $(x_1, x_2, ...)$ , $x_i \in \pi(R)$ , and you consider a spectrum E with homotopy groups $\pi(E) \cong \pi(R)/(x_1, x_2, ...)$ .
+Quite often, however, the spectra that we like are constructed in a synthetic way: You have some commutative ring spectrum R and you kill a regular sequence of elements in its graded commutative ring of homotopy groups, $(x_1, x_2, ...)$, $x_i \in \pi(R)$, and you consider a spectrum E with homotopy groups $\pi(E) \cong \pi(R)/(x_1, x_2, ...)$.
 Then it is not clear that E is a commutative ring spectrum.

 A notorious example is the Brown-Peterson spectrum, BP.
 Take the complex cobordism spectrum MU.
-Its homotopy groups are with $x_i$ being a generator in degree 2i.
+Its homotopy groups are where each x_i is a generator in degree 2i.
 If you fix a large even degree, then you have a lot of possible elements in that degree, so you might wish to consider a spectrum with sparser homotopy groups.
 Using the theory of (commutative, 1-dimensional) formal group laws you can do that: If you consider a prime p, then there is a spectrum, called the Brown-Peterson spectrum, that corresponds to p-typical formal group laws.
-It can be realized as the image of an idempotent on MU and has but now the algebraic generators are spread out in an exponential manner: The degree of $v_i$ is $2p^i - 2$ .
-You can actually choose the $v_i$ as the $x{p^i-1}$ , so you can think of BP as a quotient of MU in the above sense.
-Since its birth in 1966 [27] its multiplicative properties where an important issue.
-In [18] it was for instance shown that BP has some partial coherence for homotopy commutativity, but in 2017 Tyler Lawson finally shows that at the prime 2 at least, BP is not a commutative ring spectrum [61]!
+It can be realized as the image of an idempotent on MU and satisfies but now the algebraic generators are spread out in an exponential manner: The degree of v_i is $2p^i-2$.
+You can actually choose the v_i as the x{p^i-1} , so you can think of BP as a quotient of MU in the above sense.
+Since its birth in 1966 [27] its multiplicative properties have been an important issue.
+In [18], for instance, it was shown that BP has some partial coherence for homotopy commutativity, but in 2017 Tyler Lawson [62] finally showed that at the prime 2 BP is not a commutative ring spectrum!
+For the non-existence of E{∞} -structures on BP at odd primes see [120].